petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 }}
 Whenever Windows starts, it enumerates all key-value pairs under this key, and executes all the values as commands.
 The Windows Explorer uses this feature to restore all the Explorer windows.

-A naïve (and all too common) use of this facility is to insert a RunOnce command in response to the WM{"_"}ENDSESSION message, e.g.:
+A naïve (and all too common) use of this facility is to insert a RunOnce command in response to the WM_ENDSESSION message, e.g.:

 ```C++
 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\RunOnce\